 Is creatine worth taking by people who aren’t working out at all?
 Probably less so.
-It has some brain protective properties, so this might be worth looking into, however it doesn’t act as a general energy booster.
+It has some neuroprotective properties, so this might be worth looking into.
+However, it doesn’t act as a general energy booster.

 What is the best form of creatine?
-Creatine monohydrate in a powder form, from a trusted source.
+We recommend creatine monohydrate in a powder form from a trusted source.

 Should you be taking creatine?
 That entirely depends on your goals, and is up for you to decide.
 If you want to gain some more muscle and achieve better muscle definition (i.e. look more toned), creatine might be very useful for you and should be added in your keto supplement list.

 Keep in mind, however, that the best way to make your muscles pop is to actually lose body fat – creatine won’t create a six pack if your diet isn’t on point.
 When it comes to weight loss, diet is the number one most important factor, and keto is one of the best diets out there to help you achieve your goals.